Tanghulu: South Korea craze

+In the 2020s the snack spread to other Asian countries including South Korea; two members of Blackpink made the snack in a documentary and helped accelerate a craze.

 Problems

 In 2023, a senator from the Democratic Party of Korea summoned the president of Wangga Tanghulu, one of the leading brands of tanghulu, during a national inspection over the issue of extreme sugar intake and diabetes among children and youth, which had increased 20% just within two years.

 Tanghulu skewers and paper cups are often found littered on the streets of South Korea.
 Even when disposed of properly, skewers pierce garbage bags.
 Businesses, such as internet cafes, noraebangs, and restaurants, have been seen to display "No Tanghulu Zone" signs, banning people from eating or bringing tanghulu into their establishment due to litter.

-Demand declined in 2024 due to changing trends.
-As the season changed to winter, people started to prefer warm desserts, such as bungeo-ppang.
+Demand declined in 2024 due to changing trends; young people were virally drawn to frozen yogurt, the hot weather made a "sticky mess" of the tanghulu, and customers were concerned about the health consequences of the sugary snack.
 The Ministry of the Interior and Safety reported that 76 tanghulu stores closed in early May, higher than the number of stores closed at the same time last year.

 Burn incidents

-In 2023 to 2024, the Tanghulu recipe became so popular on platforms like TikTok and YouTube that it became a trend.
-The risk arose when a microwave-based preparation method for making the hard candy began to be promoted.
-Several cases of people suffering burns due to this method were reported, the main cause being a faulty container.
+In 2023 to 2024, the Tanghulu recipe became so popular on social media platforms that it became a trend, but a microwave-based preparation method for making the hard candy caused several cases of people suffering burns.

-For hard candy to reach the crack hard stage, a temperature of 149 °C or 300 °F was required, with the container being a metal saucepan on the stove.
-However, it became popular to make the candy in plastic, borosilicate glass, soda-lime glass, or ceramic cups in the microwave, which led to several failures.
-The plastic cups, even though they were microwave-safe, would warp and melt to the point of forming holes, causing the hot sugar mixture to start spilling out, which would cause burns to feet.
-Meanwhile, borosilicate glass, soda-lime glass or ceramic cups could break or crack due to thermal shock, causing burns to anyone nearby.

-Various media outlets in the United States reported several cases of children and teenagers who were burned by the microwave method of making Tanghulu.
-Some opted to put sugar and water in the containers and even used candies like Jolly Ranchers to make the sugar mixture.
-The trend became so dangerous that several candy manufacturers warned against making Tanghulu or any hard candy recipe in the microwave due to the potential risk of burns.
+In 2024, Boston hospital Shriner’s Children issued a press release warning about the possibility of severe scald burns as a result of following online recipes to make Tanghulu.
+The high temperatures required to melt sugar, as well as liquid sugar’s high viscosity can potentially lead to prolonged skin contact and cause deep skin burns that could potentially require skin grafts to heal.
+Concerns were raised especially over children and teens attempting to make tanghulu without awareness of the potential risks.

+One online method involved using a microwave in order to heat the sugar to the hard-crack stage, requiring temperatures of 300 F. Food scientist Ann Reardon warned that under these temperatures microwave-safe plastic and glass containers could melt or shatter, respectively, resulting in high temperature spillage.